-1 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
-Alternatively teaching on de-prescribing where possible and its environmental and health co-benefits would fulfill this metric.
-1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
+17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 0 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 0 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
+0 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-1 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment Score explanation: None of these are currently covered in VCU's curriculum.